Shabout: Fishing

 It is a commercially fished species.
-It was proposed that this "shabut" was identical to the fish called shibuta (Jewish Babylonian Aramaic: שיבוטא) in the Talmud.
+It was proposed that this "shabut" was identical to the fish called "shibuta" (Jewish Babylonian Aramaic: שיבוטא) in the Talmud.
 The latter's brain is famous for being touted as the kosher equivalent, taste-wise, of the otherwise forbidden and even taboo pork meat (cf. Chullin 109b).
 However, names of species are notorious for changing over time and between related languages, a fact, incidentally, the Talmud itself attests.
-The fact that Arabibarbus grypus is called in Modern Hebrew Shibuta is no proof that it is the same fish as the Talmudic one, as Modern Hebrew has a strong tendency to assimilate local Arabic names for such realia.
+The fact that Arabibarbus grypus is called in Modern Hebrew Shibuta is definitely no proof that it is the same fish as the Talmudic one, as Modern Hebrew has a strong tendency to assimilate local Arabic names for such realia.

 The shabout is an important target species for commercial fisheries which has been heavily overfished in some parts of its range for many years.
-In addition, it dams have blocked its migration routes and its habitat has been further degraded by water abstraction and pollution.
-In Iraq the population had declined by 90% between the 1960s and the 2000s, although data from other parts of its range is not available.
+In addition, dams have blocked its migration routes and its habitat has been further degraded by water abstraction and pollution.
+In Iraq its population had declined by 90% between the 1960s and the 2000s, although data from other parts of its range is not available.

 The fish is also being considered for aquaculture.
 Many species of carp are farmed as a protein source already.